ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

     internal let _static_ITCB_SDK_RSSI_Min = -60
     internal let _static_ITCB_SDK_RSSI_Max = -20

 These define a signal strength "window," describing a range of signal strength that we will consider valid for connection.
-The lowest bound is -60dBm, and the upper bound is -20dBm.
+The lower bound is -60dBm, and the upper bound is -20dBm.

-Now that we are scanning for devices, we need to be able to react to their discovery, so we will now add the following callback inside the extension we just made, and just after the [`CBCentralManagerDelegate.centralManagerDidUpdateState(_:)`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate/1518888-centralmanagerdidupdatestate) method:
+Now that we are scanning for devices, we need to be able to react to their discovery, so we'll now add the following callback inside the extension we just made, and just after the [`CBCentralManagerDelegate.centralManagerDidUpdateState(_:)`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate/1518888-centralmanagerdidupdatestate) method:

     public func centralManager(_ centralManager: CBCentralManager, didDiscover peripheral: CBPeripheral, advertisementData: [String: Any], rssi: NSNumber) {
         if  !devices.contains(where: { $0.uuid == peripheral.identifier.uuidString }),